Elevated escapes

 Today I’m sharing the absolute simplest – like guilt-ridden simplicity – recipe for Deviled Eggs.
 It it impossible to mess this up (well, almost impossible – the mastery of boiling eggs still eludes me).
 And it is sure to induce egg-envy, leaving you with the difficult debate of “to share, or not to share” with your friends/frenemies.

 I was lucky enough to grow up with my extended family close by.
-This included my dad’s mom, Mabel, who even lived with us for a number of years.
+This included my dad’s mom, Mabel, who lived with us in her later years.
 I was convinced Mabel was the world’s greatest cook.

 Turns out, she was maybe just the smartest.